3 min read

 In some teams, meetings are filled with duplicate delegates or people who add no additional value.

-When deciding who should be at your meeting, think about decision rights and responsibilities.
+Consider decision rights and responsibilities when deciding who should be at your meeting.
 This means asking questions like:

 Meeting attendance is not the only way to capture input in your decision-making process.
-Consider using tools such as one-on-ones, surveys, or partial attendance to streamline the impact on other peoples' time.
+Consider using one-on-ones, surveys, or partial attendance to streamline the impact on other peoples' time.

 When in doubt, consider the following three criteria: diversity, mandate and enthusiasm.

-Nobody should ever arrive in a meeting wondering what it's about or why they've been invited.
-Every meeting should have one main job, which is clearly spelled out ahead of time.
+Nobody should ever arrive at a meeting wondering what it's about or why they've been invited.
+Every meeting should have one main job, which is spelt out beforehand.

 When in doubt, consider the following